The Black Beacon Trail Races- FAQs 2026

 4)-How hard is the navigation?

-The Black Beacon routes are relatively simple to follow using gps device, any additional route marking and paper map.
-The route follows a logical paths traversing the Black Mountains and Brecon Beacons.
+The Black Beacon routes are relatively simple to follow using gps device, any additional route marking and paper map as needed.
+The route follows logical paths traversing the Black Mountains and Brecon Beacons.
 It is the participants responsibility to follow the route using a combination of the gps, and markings and map.

-To enter you should be a competent mountain runner , and if you have any doubts you should recce the route and practise your route finding and navigation in your training.
+To enter you should be a competent mountain runner , and if you have any doubts you should recce the route and practise your route finding and navigation in your training or enter a shorter distance.

 5)- When will entries close?